refractproject/refract-spec/formats/compact-refract.md

 first item is the element name, the second is the meta attribute section, the third is the attribute section, and the fourth is the content section.

+The downside of this format is that there is no way to distinguish between a normal array and a Compact Element.
+Because of this, in situations where there is ambiguity, the array SHOULD be treated as a normal array and handled accordingly.
+Ambiguity arises when an array is found in areas such as `attributes` or `content` and requires out-of-band information how to handle the array.

 #### Members

 - (string, required) - Name of the element